Cuboidal Dice and Gibbs Distributions: Gibbs distribution

 A Gibbs distribution can be summarized as follows: consider a system with $k$ states, where each state $i=1,...,k$ has a positive energy $E_i$.
 If the Gibbs theory applies, the system is found in state $i$ with probability \bg p_i(\beta) = Z(\beta)^{-1} \exp(-\beta E_i), \eg where $\beta$ is a positive parameter, called inverse temperature (because it is proportional to $T^{-1}$ in thermodynamics), and $Z(\beta)\equiv\sum_i\exp(-\beta E_i)$ is a normalization factor, called the partition function.
 The parameter $\beta$ controls the character of the Gibbs distribution: if $\beta=0$ the distribution is uniform with equal probabilities for all states $i\in\{1,...,k\}$; as $\beta\rightarrow \infty$ the distribution becomes peaked with the minimal energy state(s) having a probability equal to 1; for any intermediate $\beta\in(0,\infty)$, the probability of a state increases monotonically with decreasing energy.

 In modeling the tossing experiments, the states are the faces that end up lying on top, i.e.~the cuboid is said to be in state $i$ if it comes to rest with face $i$ on top (thus $k=6$).
 The energy of state $i$ is taken proportional to the potential energy, i.e.~to the height $h_i$ of the center of gravity in state $i$.
 Note that in this way inhomogeneities in the mass distribution of the cuboid are accounted for, as illustrated in Section \ref{section_extension}.
 If the cuboid is homogeneous, $h_i=s_i/2$ where $s_i$ is the vertical side-length of the cuboid in state $i$.
-To eliminate physical units, the energy $E_i\propto h_i$ is normalized to the half-diagonal, \bg E_i \equiv \frac {h_i}{(\sum_{i=1}^3h_i)^{1/3}} = \frac {s_i}{(\sum_{i=1}^3s_i)^{1/3}}. \eg
+To eliminate physical units, the energy $E_i\propto h_i$ is normalized to $h_0=0.5\,volume^{1/3}$\old{the half-diagonal}, \bg E_i \equiv \frac {h_i}{(\prod_{i=1}^3h_i)^{1/3}} = \frac {s_i}{(\prod_{i=1}^3s_i)^{1/3}}. \old{E_i \equiv \frac {h_i}{(\sum_{i=1}^3h_i)^{1/3}} = \frac {s_i}{(\sum_{i=1}^3s_i)^{1/3}}.} \eg